 Typically, identification service and authentication service for IoT devices are performed by separate service systems.
 The separated service mode is difficult to adapt to some kinds of conditions for IoT devices, such as, working in un-trust environments, frequently roaming in multiple networks, accessing to multiple services at same time, transferring and managing by different stakeholders, huge amounts of IoT devices interacting with each other, etc.

-Blockchain technologies (or distributed ledger technologies, DLT) [3][4][5] provide opportunities for fully decentralized identification and authentication services (DIAS).
-In DIAS, entities are free to use any shared root of trust, and can create and manage their own identifiers and relevant information on any number of distributed and independent roots of trust; moreover, there are not either centralized/federated authorities or a single point of failure.
+Blockchain technologies (or distributed ledger technologies, DLT) [3][4][5] provide opportunities for fully decentralized identification and authentication services.
+Blockchain platforms are not layered, and part or whole of the participants (entities) have same rights to provide and/or access the services in them according to their policies.
+Identification and authentication services can be established on blockchain platforms.
+In those types of services, entities (e.g., IoT devices and IoT services) can act as root of trust points for other entities, and are free to use the shared root of trusts, therefore, bottle-necks or single point of failure won’t be big issues for those types of services.

 This contribution, based on the analysis in the followed discussion part, proposes to establish a new work item to study the standard for blockchain-based verifiable identification and authentication service for IoT devices.